Domyy95/strava-data/README.md

 - release management: [commitizen](https://commitizen-tools.github.io/commitizen/)
 - linter and code formatter: [ruff](https://docs.astral.sh/ruff/)

-In order to setup the development environment it is possible to run the following command on terminal:
+In order to setup the development environment it is possible to run the following command on terminal inside the project folder:

 ```shell
 $ make setup-dev-env